Welcome to the OSU LUG website!

 If you're currently an OSU student and would like to become an official voting member of LUG, please fill out this member form.

 LUG meets every week on Tuesday at 6:00pm at Kelly Engineering Center in KEC 1003.
 Keep an eye out for helpful information and upcoming events posted here.
-We also have lunch together on Fridays, at a time determined by the doodle poll and confirmed in the IRC channel.
+We also have lunch together on Fridays, at a time determined in the IRC channel.

 This guide will be targeted toward LUG officers who haven't done channel administration on Freenode before, but contains information that's relevant if you want to start your own channel as well.

 1) Get familiar with Python.
 Many (but certainly not all) web apps and web frameworks are written in python, which makes it very handy to know your way around the language.
 And if you don't already know python very well, or have a lot of programming experience, writing web apps are a great way to develop your skills and learn some awesome stuff!
 There are lots of great resources to help you get familiar with python, ... more